orgsorfi/ELK-Deployment/README.md

 [Elk_readout](Pictures/Elk_readout.png)

-this is and example of what the command line readout should look like when it has compleated properly without errors
+This is and example of what the command line readout should look like when it has compleated properly without errors

-  - /Pictures/Elk_readout -
+  - _/Pictures/Elk_readout.png_ -

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - Web-1 @10.0.0.7 Web-2 @ 10.0.0.8 Web-3 @ 10.0.0.5